Die Reduktion der NH3-Emission - Lösung für die Landwirtschaft

 • Calibratable measuring technology with defined tolerances

-• defined air speed
+• defined air velocity

 • repeatable and standardizable methodology with defined framework conditions,

-• Factors and their parameters as well as a precisely described procedure
+• Factors and their parameters, as well as a precisely described procedure.

 2. Investigation of the effect of mineral manure additives ( tribomechanically activated ) on the reduction of NH³ emissions